SEAH CHANG

 1. Chang, S., & Cho, Y. S. (2015).
 Polarity Correspondence Effect between Loudness and Lateralized Response Set.
 Frontiers in Psychology, 6, 683. [pdf]

 Chang, S. & Egeth, H. (June 2022).
 Enhancement and suppression alter neural processing of neutral items: An ERP study.
-Poster that will be presented at the 22nd annual meeting of the Vision Sciences Society, Online.
+Poster presented at the 22nd annual meeting of the Vision Sciences Society, Online.

 Dominguez, B., Chang, S., & Leber, A. (June 2022).
 Is the suppression of singleton color distractors context dependent?
-Poster that will be presented at the 22nd annual meeting of the Vision Sciences Society, Online.
+Poster presented at the 22nd annual meeting of the Vision Sciences Society, Online.

 Hamblin-Frohman, Z., Chang, S., Egeth, H. E., & Becker, S. I. (April 2021).
 Eye-movement Analysis of Feature Suppression in Visual Search.
 Talk presented at the 47th annual conference of the Australasian Society for Experimental Psychology, Brisbane, Australia.